Will-Carson/i-cant-believe-its-not-bsn/README.md

 Arbitrary data can be passed into the macro using normal rust blocks.
 The macro returns portable `Template` values, which can be spliced into other templates using `@{ ... }`.

-Not only is the macro declarative and composable, it also supports basic incrementalization (doing partial updates to the ecs rathre than rebuilding from scratch).
+Not only is the macro declarative and composable, it also supports basic incrementalization (doing partial updates to the ecs rather than rebuilding from scratch).
-Building the same macro multiple times with `commands.build(template)` does only the work nessicary to bring the ecs into alignmen with the template.
+Building the same macro multiple times with `commands.build(template)` does only the work necessary to bring the ecs into alignment with the template.